Money in the Bank (2023): Background

-The event was held at The O2 Arena in London, England.
+The 14th annual Money in the Bank event was held at The O_{2} Arena in London, England.

 Money in the Bank is an annual professional wrestling event produced by the American promotion WWE since 2010, generally held between May and July.
+It was originally broadcast exclusively via traditional pay-per-view (PPV) before it also became available via livestreaming in 2014.
 Along with WrestleMania, Royal Rumble, SummerSlam, and Survivor Series, it is considered one of the promotion's five biggest events of the year, referred to as the "Big Five".
 The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a championship of their choosing at any time within the next year.
 The 2023 event featured wrestlers from the Raw and SmackDown brand divisions and also reduced the number of participants in both matches: the men's had seven participants with three from Raw and SmackDown each and one non-exclusive wrestler, while the women's had six participants evenly divided between the brands.

-Following the success of Clash at the Castle in September 2022, which was held in Cardiff, Wales, WWE announced on January 5, 2023, that they would be returning to the United Kingdom for the 14th Money in the Bank event on Saturday, July 1, 2023, at The O2 Arena in London, England.
+Following the success of Clash at the Castle in September 2022, which was held in Cardiff, Wales, WWE announced on January 5, 2023, that they would be returning to the United Kingdom for the 14th Money in the Bank event on Saturday, July 1, 2023, at The O_{2} Arena in London, England.
 This marked the first Money in the Bank event to be held outside of the United States.
 This was also WWE's first major event to be held in London since Insurrextion in May 2002 and England in general since Insurrextion in June 2003.
-In addition to airing on pay-per-view worldwide and the livestreaming services Peacock in the United States and the WWE Network in most international markets, it was the first Money in the Bank to livestream on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's channel Binge in January.
 It was also announced that the June 30 episode of Friday Night SmackDown would air live from the same venue, marking the first time for the show to broadcast live and in primetime from the UK at 8pm local on BT Sport.
 Tickets for both events went on sale on February 24 with hospitality packages also available.
 It was reported that general admission tickets for Money in the Bank sold out in one minute.

+Broadcast outlets

+Money in the Bank was available on traditional PPV worldwide and was also available to livestream on Peacock in the United States and the WWE Network in most international markets.
+This was also the first Money in the Bank to livestream on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's channel Binge in January.